-research, exploitative In this innovation capabilities can facilitate innovative performance by emphasizing gradual improvements in existing technology, products, and markets that are in line with research (He Wong, 2004).
+In this research, exploitative innovation capabilities can facilitate innovative emphasizing performance bν gradual technology, improvements in existing products, and markets that are in line with research (He & Wong, 2004).
 Exploitative innovation capabilities are characterized by being able to create and commercialize products, services and improve business models based on meeting customer or market needs.